Lerroy-Gatimu/golang_warehouse_1/README.md

 | total_precip_mm | DECIMAL(6,2) | Total rainfall |
 | avg_windspeed | DECIMAL(6,2) | Average wind speed |

----

-## Key Concepts Explained

-### What is ETL?
-ETL stands for **Extract, Transform, Load** — the three phases of moving data from a source to a destination:
-- **Extract**: Pull data from an API or database
-- **Transform**: Clean, validate, and reshape it
-- **Load**: Write the clean data to your warehouse

-### What is a Data Warehouse?
-A data warehouse is a database optimized for analysis rather than live transactions.
-It stores historical data in layers (raw → clean → aggregated) so analysts can run queries efficiently.

-### What is Airflow?
-Apache Airflow is a platform for defining, scheduling, and monitoring data workflows.
-You write pipelines as Python code (DAGs), and Airflow handles running them on schedule, retrying failures, and showing you what happened.

-### What is a Connection Pool?
-Instead of opening and closing a new database connection for every query (slow), a connection pool keeps several connections open and reuses them.
-The `pgxpool` library handles this automatically.

-### What is an Upsert?
-An upsert is `INSERT ...
-ON CONFLICT DO UPDATE/NOTHING`.
-It inserts a new row if it doesn't exist, or updates/skips it if it does.
-This makes pipelines **idempotent** — you can re-run them safely without creating duplicate data.

----

 ## Querying Your Warehouse